jfrasunk/Julia_User_Group_Mainz/2024-12-12__AdjointSensitivities_ForwardDiff/README.md

 {dF \over dp} = - {\partial F \over \partial x} J ^{-1}{\partial R \over \partial p}
 ```

-By applying bracketing we can again see a linear system of equations analagous to  "$Ax=b$" which we will solve for $dF \over dp$.
+By applying bracketing we can again see a linear system of equations analagous to $Ax=b$ which we will solve for $dF \over dp$.
 Here the adjoint parameter, $\lambda$ is now defined as:

 ```math
 \lambda ^T = - {\partial F \over \partial x} J ^{-1}